claudiobartolini/functions/README.md

     * Press "Create App" and then "View Your App"
 3. Press "Generate a Public/Private Keypair"
     * *You may need to enter a 2-factor confirmation code*
-    * Save the JSON config file, which contains your application's secret key
+    * Save the JSON config file, which contains your application's secret key in the box-function-poc directory, replacing the empty app.json file

 #### Step 2.
 Authorize the application into your Box account
 1. Log into your Box developer account as an admin and go to the [Apps Tab](https://app.box.com/master/settings/openbox) of Enterprise Settings